The Problem

 - Sites will continue to be hacked and my personal information will continue to be shared on the dark web.
 The only control I have to prevent this is to not use apps/websites, which isn’t the digital life I want.

-- Hackers are big-data focused and utilize all the research and sophisticated tools at their disposal.
+- Hackers are big-data focused and utilize decades of research and building of sophisticated tools and techniques.
 They don’t target me personally, I’m just a single data element amongst the millions they are mining.
-They script everything and there likely is a delay between discovering my credentials, bringing it to market, being sold and someone eventually utilizing them with bad intent.
-I need to react faster than this delay.

-Here is my new password management scheme.
+Here is my new password management strategy.

 - Passwords I must remember should be kept to a minimum and need to be as long as possible.
+Phrases are often easier to remember and provide more length.

 - Every set of credentials must be unique.
-Given I use the same set of usernames that means passwords cannot be the same and should not contain any patterns, i.e. random.
+Given I often use the same set of usernames that means passwords cannot be the same and should not contain any patterns, i.e. random.

-- I use 2-factor authentication (2-factor means #1 I know something–i.e. username/password and #2 I have something–i.e. a cell phone) on all sites that contain sensitive personal information, for example financial or combinations of personal information.
+- I use 2-factor authentication (2-factor means #1 I know something–i.e. username/password and #2 I have something–i.e. a cell phone) on all sites that contain extra-sensitive personal information, for example financial or combinations of personal information.

 The Implementation